Twenty five-year-old James Scott is living his dream as a paramedic thanks to the help of the Edward River CEF.

 “Without CEF’s grant I would have had to take a loan, or it could have involved extra work hours, whether that was at home or in Ballarat.”

-After four years of study in Ballarat, and a few years working in Melbourne and Bendigo James is now living closer to home, in Echuca, and has long terms plans to stay closer to home.
+After four years of study in Ballarat, and a few years working in Melbourne and Bendigo James is now living closer to home, in Echuca, and has long terms plans to stay closer to home, he even just recently purchased his first home and is now renovating it.

 “I worked as a nurse at The Alfred for a year, then I applied to become a paramedic and I was positioned in Bendigo, and from Bendigo they then positioned me back home to Echuca.
 I am happy.
 For the next five to 10 years I see myself in Echuca.”